Maxdev18/AI-Chat-App/README.md

 the room that the user is looking for.
 - The AI also has the ability of creating rooms on command, rather\
 than the user clicking through mulitple times to create a room.
-- Ability for adding people to a room on command rather than typing it out and maybe misspelling\
-a user name.
-Or, the user can tell the AI the user's id.
+- Adding people to a room on command rather than typing it out or the\ user can tell the AI the user's or channel id.
-- Can kick out people from a room.

 ### About the AI